-Brian Cochran, President:
+Brian Cochran, Secretary:

 Brian Cochran was born in Ohio, grew up in Alabama and received a Mechanical Engineering degree from the University of Alabama.
 He, his wife and daughter live in Tucson where he works as an engineer at Raytheon.
 Music has always been an important part of Brian's life.
 He played clarinet through high school and college, and continues to play, mainly as part of his church's music program.
 He is also very interested in early music, plays recorder and baroque flute and is very involved in the Tucson Recorder Society.
 As an adult, Brian learned viola and currently plays viola in his church orchestra.
 Another of Brian's hobbies is musical instrument building.
 He has built a number of stringed instruments including a couple of violins, a treble viola da gamba and a Hardanger Fiddle (a Norwegian folk fiddle, decorated with mother of pearl and typical Norwegian Rosmaling).
 Building instruments is enjoyable and results in appreciation of the amazing accomplishments of the luthiers of the past.

 Brian believes in the importance of promoting music in the Tucson community and as such he served for six years on the University of Arizona Music Advisory Board, the last two as co-chairman.
 He is excited to be part of the ACAA, supporting Choral Music in Arizona.

 Terrie Ashbaugh, Artistic Director of the Southern Arizona Women's Chorus - Ex-Officio Member: You can see a complete biography for Terrie Ashbaugh HERE.

 Vacant, Board Treasurer & Finance Chair